Accounting Error Rate & Cost Report 2026

 What error rate should we target?

 Zero errors is the goal, but realistic targets depend on your current state.
 Companies with good controls target less than 0.5% error rates.
 Companies with significant process or system limitations may have 1-2% rates.
 Improvement of 50% or more within 12 months is an excellent target.
+Focus on trending direction rather than absolute numbers.

 How do we measure our error rate?